For best experience please turn on javascript and use a modern browser!

 Education

-Many SGEL researchers have set up innovative courses in line with SGEL lines of research across EU, international and private law LLMs:
+Many SGEL researchers have set up innovative courses in line with SGEL lines of research across EU, international and private law LLMs and undergraduate programmes.

-• a mandatory Master law course in the EU law LLM program on EU trade and competition law and policies' role in climate and social crises, including sessions on the legal regulation of meat during which students represent various actors - from animal welfare and environmental activists to meat industry lobbies — defining what sustainable EU laws and policies should be. (convenor Ivana Isailović)
+• a mandatory course in the EU law LLM program exploring the role of EU economic laws and policies in the climate and social crises, including sessions on the legal regulation of meat production and trade, during which students represented various actors’ interests — from animal welfare and environmental activists to meat industry lobbies — to define sustainable EU laws and policies. (convenor Ivana Isailović)

-• Making Markets beyond the State course, where private lawyers cooperate with investment lawyers, bringing together students from Amsterdam, South Africa and Brazil in a global virtual classroom (convenors Klass Eller & Geraldo Vidigal)
+• Making Markets beyond the State course, where private lawyers cooperate with investment lawyers, bringing together students from Amsterdam, South Africa and Brazil in a global virtual classroom. (convenors Klaas Eller & Geraldo Vidigal)

 • International Law and Sustainable Development course focusing on the role of international law for regenerating the earth’s ecosystem, featuring a hackathon/pressure-cooker: students choose a sustainable development goal and prepare a brief on how the UN Conference on Trade and Development should advance this goal. (convenors Ingo Venzke & Andrea Leiter)